Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 If the price of the token is pushed so far away from the pseudo-stable price point as to become nonfunctional for use in SaaS applications (-10x to -100x), the Foundation will need to add BCH to the liquidity app to help prop up the price.
 The mathematics favor this.

 It takes an exponentially increasing amount of tokens to extract a linear amount of BCH from the liquidity app as the price curve moves to the left of the pseudo-stable price point.
-As the BCH balance decreases, adding BCH to the app has increasing effectiveness at stabilizing the price.
+To state that another way: As the BCH balance decreases, adding BCH to the app has increasing effectiveness at stabilizing the price.
 These mathematics retard the ability of panics in the marketplace to negatively affect the community, by making it easy for the Foundation to maintain a functional token.

 It will be important for the Foundation to maintain a reserve of BCH in order to support the liquidity app, in the event of such market panics.